romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

 remoteDevice = None
 ```

-We structured the code to mimick the original Arduino example and wrote
+We structured the code to mimick the original Arduino example and
-two functions: `setup` and `loop`.
-The `setup` function initializes
+wrote two functions, `setup` and `loop`.
+The `setup` function
-the remote device.
-It opens a serial connection to the Arduino to
+initializes the remote device.
+It opens a serial connection to the
-enable the exchange.
-The function takes as a single argument the name
+Arduino to enable the sending of the commands.
+The function takes as a
-of serial device that it should connect to.
-You will be able to
+single argument the name of serial device that it should connect
-specify this name on the command line, as we will show below.
+to.
+You will be able to specify this name on the command line, as we
+will show below.

 ```python
 def setup(device):
     global remoteDevice
     remoteDevice = RomiDevice(device)
 ```

+If you want more debugging information, you can call
+`remoteDevice.set_debug(True)` in the set-up.

 The loop function turns the LED on and off by sending a command to the
 Arduino.
 Commands consist of a single character: a lowercase or